A Mission to Relieve Misery

 The LAF also made extensive use of helicopters to put out fires around the blast site with the support of the Civil Defense and the Fire Brigade, which helped to quickly extinguish and limit the spread of fires in the area.

-To help Lebanese forces, U.S. Central Command began airlifts of food, water and medical supplies aboard C-17 aircraft.
+To help Lebanese troops, U.S. Central Command began airlifts of food, water and medical supplies aboard C-17 aircraft.
 These flights carrying pallets of humanitarian aid arrived from Al Udeid Air Base in Qatar.

 Army Medical Corps